charmed-kubernetes/bundle/README.md

 Run `juju status` to get the status of the cluster deployment, we recommend doing `watch juju status` in a separate terminal to watch the cluster come up.
-Wait for etcd and kubernetes to report that they're ready before moving on:

-    (leader) Cluster is healthy
+ - etcd should show `(leader) Cluster is healthy`
-    (master) Kubernetes running.
+ - kubernetes should show `Kubernetes running` for each node.

 ### Alternate deployment methods